-The MA/Region 1 RDHRS aims to provide access to tools and resources to assist preparedness professionals in planning for emergencies.
+The Region 1 RDHRS aims to provide access to tools and resources to assist preparedness professionals in planning for emergencies.
 The resources listed below are intended for use by hospitals, public health departments and other health professionals responding to COVID-19.

 Please check this page often for updates and new additions, as the resources posted below are being updated frequently.